l1990790120/local-data-stack/README.md

 **Note:**

-1. Default login for airflow is airflow:airflow.
+1. Default login for airflow is username: airflow and password: airflow.
 2. For superset, you will have to initialize database for the first time, details [here](https://github.com/amancevice/docker-superset#database-initialization).

 ```bash